Deer Central delivers Wild Game Meat Hygiene training and assessment culminating in ‘Trained Hunter / Trained Person’ status.

 Q. Does Deer Central's Deer Stalking Certificate 1 Course include the Large Game Meat Hygiene Qualification?

-A. The DSC1 Course we deliver includes both theory training and an assessment for Large Game Meat Hygiene which forms ‘Part A’ of a two part qualification.
+A. Yes.
+The DSC1 Course we deliver includes both theory training and an assessment for Large Game Meat Hygiene qualification and ‘Trained Hunter / Trained Person’ Status

 The following questions relate to requirements placed on Hunters when they supply Wild Game